Skip to main content

 Can you achieve CMMC Level 2 with GCC High Business Premium?

-Purchasing a GCC High Business Premium license gives you a FedRAMP High-equivalent cloud environment, which satisfies DFARS 252.204-7012.
-However, CMMC Level 2 requires full implementation of all 110 NIST SP 800-171 requirements.
-Many of these require the organization to have the right configuration, policy, and process in place, not just the right software, to be assessed as “MET.”
+However, CMMC Level 2 requires full implementation of all 110 NIST SP 800-171 requirements and 320 assessment objectives, and many of those depend on configuration, policy, and process, not just the right software, to be assessed as "MET."

-What Business Premium provides out-of-the-box toward CMMC Level 2:
+What Business Premium provides toward CMMC Level 2

 Important caveat: Microsoft has documentation explaining more in-depth how Microsoft cloud products and services may satisfy requirements for CMMC practices.
 These existing documents, Microsoft Product Placemat for CMMC and Technical Reference Guidance for CMMC, are written for G3/G5 licenses, however.
 If you're implementing Business Premium, you'll need to manually map its features to each of the 110 NIST SP 800-171 controls or use an automation tool to do so.

-It’s important to understand that CMMC compliance is a shared responsibility between the customer and Microsoft (the cloud service provider).
-In addition to purchasing the add-ons required for Level 2, customer responsibilities include:
+CMMC compliance is a shared responsibility between you and Microsoft as the cloud service provider.
+Beyond the license itself, your responsibilities include:

 The licensing savings from Business Premium can materially offset these costs.